maciejs20/IBMCloudPakWorkshop/101-ShortCPLab/KubernetesOnOpenshift.md

 kubectl config set-context <namespace>/<cluster>/<user> --user=<user>/<cluster> --namespace=<namespace> --cluster=<cluster_url>
 kubectl config use-context <namespace>/<cluster>/<user>

+#DO NOT ENTER THIS, IT IS JUST AN EXAMPLE NOT BEING USED FOR OUR LAB!
 ```

-We will just login with single and simple oc command which speeds the things up.
+we will just login with single and simple oc command which speeds the things up.

 ```